Mannar, Alappuzha: Alind Switchgear Division

+Temples

 Parumala Valiya Panayannarkavu Devi Temple

 Parumala Valiya Panayannarkavu Devi Temple is an ancient Hindu temple dedicated to Sri Badrakali and Lord Shiva is situated on the banks of the Pampa river at Parumala of Pathanamthitta District in Kerala state in India.

 The Panaynararkavu Temple is one of the three most important Bhadrakali temples in Kerala.
 Thirumandhamkunnu Temple in Malabar, Kodungallur Temple in Cochin and Panayannarkavu Temple in Travancore is almost equally important.

 The ancient Panayannar Kavu Devi temple, worshipping "Saptha Matha", is famous for its Sarpa kavu and mural painting drawn on Sricovil.
 One of these paintings became the cover page for Sri.
 E.M.S.
 Nampoothripad's biography (veteran Communist leader and ex-chief minister of Kerala).
 The annual Vishu Festival attracts many pilgrims.

 Parumala Pally

-Parumala Church (St Peter's and St Paul's Orthodox Church) The church is a very famous pilgrim centre in India due to Tomb of St Gregorios of Parumala, Who was the first declared saint in India.
+The St. Peter and St. Paul's Church, Parumala is famous pilgrim centre in India due to the Tomb of St Gregorios of Parumala, who was the first declared saint in India.
 1 and 2 November is the Feast of St Gregorios Parumala will attract pilgrims from across the world.
 The church is one of the biggest churches in India.
 The Parumala Seminary was started by St Gregorios of Parumala.